OddMaki

 FAQ

-Frequently asked questions about OddMaki — costs, configuration, resolution, and operations.
+Frequently asked questions about OddMaki — how to build your own prediction market platform on Base, costs, configuration, resolution, and operations.

 How much does it cost to create a venue?

-Creating a venue is an on-chain transaction on Base.
-You pay gas fees only — there is no protocol fee for venue creation.
-At typical Base gas prices, this costs fractions of a cent.
+Creating a venue is an onchain transaction on Base (mainnet or Sepolia).
+You pay gas only — there is no protocol fee for venue creation.
+At typical Base gas prices on mainnet this costs fractions of a cent; on Sepolia it's effectively free (use the Base faucets for testnet ETH).

 Can I change my fee structure after creating a venue?

 Yes.
-Venue operators can update their venue fee, creator fee, and fee recipient address at any time through the protocol app or SDK.
-Changes take effect immediately for new trades.
-Existing open orders are not affected.
+Venue operators can update their venue fee, creator fee, and fee recipient address at any time through client.venue.updateFees / client.venue.updateVenue.
+Changes take effect immediately for new trades; fees snapshotted on resting orders at placement time are preserved.

-What happens if a market resolution is disputed?
+What happens if a UMA resolution is disputed?

-When someone disputes an assertion, UMA's Dispute Resolution Service (DRS) takes over.
-UMA token holders vote on the correct outcome.
-The process typically takes 48–96 hours.
-The losing party forfeits their bond to the winning party.
+When someone disputes an assertion, UMA's DVM takes over.
+UMA token holders vote on the correct outcome; the process typically takes 48–96 hours.
+The losing party forfeits their bond.
+If the DVM rejects the assertion, OddMaki clears the oracle lock so a new assertion can be submitted.

 Do I need to run a server or backend?

-No. The Venue Starter app is a fully client-side Next.js application.
-It talks directly to the Base blockchain (via RPC) and the OddMaki subgraph (via GraphQL).
-Deploy it as a static site on Vercel, Netlify, or any hosting platform.
+No. The Venue Starter is a fully client-side Next.js 15 app that talks directly to Base (via RPC), the OddMaki subgraph (via GraphQL), and Pyth's Hermes API (for price markets).
+Deploy it as a static build on Vercel, Netlify, or any hosting platform.

 What chain is OddMaki on?

-OddMaki is deployed on Base (Ethereum L2, chain ID 8453).
+OddMaki is deployed on Base mainnet (chain ID 8453), with Base Sepolia (chain ID 84532) available for testing and integration work.
 Base provides low gas fees and fast confirmations while inheriting Ethereum's security.

 Can I gate who can trade on my venue?